How Gamification Is Revolutionizing the Workplace

 - Drive up employee knowledge sharing to increase service levels.
 After T-Mobile incorporated gamification within their employee collaboration platform, participation increased 96 percent, contributions jumped up 583 percent and responses skyrocketed 783 percent.
 The company also saw a 31 percent improvement in customer satisfaction scores, 40 percent improvement in call deflection resulting in reduced support costs and month-over-month improvement of call resolution rates and customer satisfaction scores.

 - Boost call center employee performance and satisfaction.
 Gamification in the workplace helped Allied Global make real, measurable improvements to its call center KPIs.
 Allied used gamification to reduce employee turnover, improve workflow and create a winning feeling among call center agents –all of which helps the company deliver the best quality service in an efficient and effective manner.

 - Enhance customer loyalty and drive revenue.
 The Coca-Cola Company used gamification to update its loyalty program and connect the brand with new, younger consumers at scale.
 Leveraging its “Open Happiness” mantra, Coke wanted its loyalty program to convey happiness to site visitors, drive repeat visits and encourage users to share content with their networks and grow the community.
 The brand expanded its definition of rewards to include extrinsic elements such as exclusive and advance access, and intrinsic rewards such as badges and experiences.
 The new platform allows My Coke Rewards to reward both social and interactional loyalty – but not only on a transactional basis – and early figures for membership and social engagement have exceeded expectations.

 As you can see from even this small sampling of examples, gamification has application throughout the workplace, and done right, it can impact employees from all generations, departments, tenures and educational backgrounds.
-Moving forward into 2015, I fully anticipate that we’ll be hearing many more success stories from companies using gamification to achieve real business results.
+Moving forward, I fully anticipate that we’ll be hearing many more success stories from companies using gamification to achieve real business results.